BytecodeAgency/Bytecode-React-CLI/README.md

 # Bytecode React CLI

+> Currently in alpha phase, the CLI API is not yet stable

 A command-line tool to generate React components in Typescript following the conventions at Bytecode.

 ## Installation